readren/akkaHttp-angular2-typescript/README.md

 ##what to do if
+- "I've created the application through activator ui and it runs fine but the client browser you opened to connect shows a message saying that the resource can't not be found"
+This is a [known problem](https://github.com/sbt/sbt-core-next/issues/9) with activator.
+To solve it, close the activator ui and try to run this application using the activator interactive shell.
+But before that, remove the file "&lt;project-base&gt;/project/sbt-ui.sbt" or comment its content.
+Said file is added by activator during the template instantiation to activate the sbt-core-next plugin required by the activator ui.
+Unfortunately this plugin causes the classpath be incomplete at runtime, impeding the application to obtain the resources it needs.I have already reported <a href="https://github.com/sbt/sbt-core-next/issues/9">said bug</a> in the sbt-core-next plugin site.

 "I've created the application through activator and it runs fine in activator but it hangs when I try to run it through sbt"
 This is a [known problem](https://github.com/typesafehub/activator/issues/1036) with activator.
 Activator generates a file `project\play-fork-run.sbt` that causes this.
 If you remove it or comment out its contents the application will run in sbt.